SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Background and Related Work

 \subsection{Split Learning}

-In split learning (SplitNN) \cite{gupta_distributed_2018, vepakomma_no_2018, vepakomma_split_2018}, a DNN is split between the clients and a server such that the clients compute the first few layers, and the server computes rest of the layers.
+In split learning (SplitNN) \cite{gupta_distributed_2018, vepakomma_no_2018, vepakomma_split_2018}, a DNN is split between the clients and a server such that each client locally computes the first few layers, and the server computes rest of the layers.
 This way, a group of clients can train a DNN utilizing, but not sharing, their collective data.
-Furthermore, most of the computational work is also offloaded to the server, reducing the training cost for the clients.
+This way, most of the computational work is offloaded to the server, reducing the cost of training for the clients.
 However, this partitioning involves a privacy/cost trade-off for the clients, with the outputs of earlier layers leaking more information about the inputs.

-Figure \ref{fig:splitnn_setups} displays the two basic modes of SplitNN, the main difference between the two being whether the clients share their labels with the server or not.
-In Figure \ref{fig:splitnn_label_sharing}, clients compute only the first few layers, and should share their labels with the server.
+Figure \ref{fig:splitnn_setups} displays the two basic setups of SplitNN, the main difference being whether the clients share their labels with the server or not.
+In Figure \ref{fig:splitnn_label_sharing}, clients compute only the first few layers, and share their labels with the server.
 The server then computes the loss value, starts backpropagation, and sends the gradients of its first layer back to the client, who then completes the backward pass.
 The private-label scenario depicted in Figure \ref{fig:splitnn_private_labels} follows the same procedure, with an additional communication step.
 Since now the client computes the loss value and initiates backpropagation, it should first feed the server model with the gradient values to resume backpropagation.

-For our purposes, it is important to realize that the server can launch a training-hijacking attack even in the private-label scenario (Figure \ref{fig:splitnn_private_labels}).
-It simply discards the gradients it received from the second part of the client model, and computes a malicious loss function using the intermediate output it received from the first client model, propagating the malicious loss back to the first client model.

 The primary advantage of SplitNN compared to federated learning is its lower communication load \cite{singh2019detailed}.
 While federated learning clients have to share their entire parameter updates with the server, SplitNN clients only share the output of a single layer.
-However, choosing an appropriate split depth is crucial for SplitNN to actually provide data privacy.
-If the initial client model is too shallow, an honest-but-curious server can recover the private inputs with high accuracy, knowing only the model architecture (not the parameters) on the clients' side \cite{erdogan2021unsplit}.
-This implies that SplitNN clients should increase their computational load, by computing more layers, for stronger data privacy.